unoconv/unoserver/README.rst

 Unoserver contains three commands to help you do this, `unoserver` which starts a listener on the specified IP interface and port, and `unoconverter` which will connect to a listener and ask it to convert a document, as well as `unocompare` which will connect to a listener and ask it to compare two documents and convert the result document.
+There is also the `unoping` command that checks if a server is up and running, and prints its versions.

 Installation